 The many decisions taken by the COP and the CMP at their annual sessions now make up a ‘rulebook’ (including detailed modalities, procedures and guidelines) for the effective implementation of the Convention and its Kyoto Protocol.
 Through these decisions, the COP and CMP also established a number of institutional arrangements and specialised bodies, often referred to as 'constituted bodies', to support Parties, such as the Adaptation Committee, the Standing Committee on Finance, and many others.
 An overview of all Convention and Kyoto Protocol bodies can be found here.

 Under this architecture, Parties agree to further actions on such matters as agriculture, energy and natural resources as they develop national programmes, plans and measures to mitigate climate change and adapt to its impacts, as well as on support for such actions.
 The Convention also obliges Parties to share technology, provide financial support and to cooperate in other ways to reduce GHG emissions, especially from energy, transport, industry, agriculture, forestry and waste management, which together produce nearly all GHG emissions attributable to human activities.

 The obligations and rules under the UN climate change regime also calls on each Party to report on its national efforts to combat climate change and to develop GHG inventories that list its national sources (such as factories and transport) and its sinks (forests and other natural ecosystems that absorb GHGs from the atmosphere).

 Summary of the Convention

 The Convention (UNFCCC), adopted on 5 June 1992, recognized that there was a serious problem, which was remarkable for its time.
-In 1994, when the UNFCCC entered into force, there was less scientific evidence than there is now.
+In 1994, when the Convention entered into force, there was less scientific evidence than there is now.
 The UNFCCC borrowed an important concept from one of the most successful multilateral environmental treaties in history (the Montreal Protocol, 1987): it required Member States to act in the interests of human safety, even in the face of scientific uncertainty.